hdShang/arxiv-daily/docs/cs-AI/2025-05-12/papers/250507581v3-yulan-onesim-towards-the-next-generation-of-social-simulator-with-la.md

 ---
 layout: default
-title: YuLan-OneSim: Towards the Next Generation of Social Simulator with Large Language Models
+title: "YuLan-OneSim: Towards the Next Generation of Social Simulator with Large Language Models"
 ---

 # YuLan-OneSim: Towards the Next Generation of Social Simulator with Large Language Models